ignite/cli/docs/kb/simapp.md

 ## Invariants

-Simulating a chain can help you prevent [chain invariants errors](https://docs.cosmos.network/master/building-modules/invariants.html); an invariant is a function called by the chain to check if something broke, invalidating the chain data.
+Simulating a chain can help you prevent [chain invariants errors](https://docs.cosmos.network/master/building-modules/invariants.html).
+An invariant is a function called by the chain to check if something broke, invalidating the chain data.
-To create a new invariant and check the chain integrity, you should create a method to validate the invariants and register all invariants.
+To create a new invariant and check the chain integrity, you must create a method to validate the invariants and register all invariants.

-e.g.: `x/earth/keeper/invariants.go`
+For example, in `x/earth/keeper/invariants.go`:

 ```go
 package keeper